We will not be having a summer session but we will be offering camps, workshops, and intensives! Sign up before April 1st to get 19% off Summer 2019!

 Yes, dancers who are not potty trained yet are welcomed for weekly classes.
 However, all dancers attending a camp or anything longer than 45 minutes must be potty trained.
 We ask that parents of children who are currently in the process of potty training to stay near by for their class in case they need to go!

 Yes and in fact, we encourage it!
 If your dancer misses a class, they may make up the class in any level the same or below their current level.
 This is a great opportunity to try a new style and meet new friends!
-Just have your dancer check in at the front desk to sign in and let the instructor know that they are doing a make up class!
+Please email the collective to let the instructor know that they are doing a make up class ahead of time!

 All dancers can take their first trial class for free!
 We would first ask a few questions to make sure the level would be the best to try but in most cases, it is fine to try a class with a friend!
-If the dancer wants to take more than one classes as a trial, we would get them a class card or have them pay a drop in rate.
+If the dancer wants to take more than one classes as a trial, they will be asked to pay a drop in rate.

 Yes, we have everyone's contact and emergency contact info on file.
 However, if you have a young dancer who frequently needs to go to the restroom, we would encourage you to stay as do not have staff to help them do so.

 We send most dancers to Capezio at 5114 Balcones Woods Drive in Austin.
 Their phone number is 512.502.1150.
 They are the closest full dance store to our studio.
 We also send young dancers to Kid to Kid located at off 183 by Lakeline Mall.